satyamdas03/backUpCode/README.md

 1. **by running `py main.py` in the terminal, the following gui will appear**
 <img src="gui/basicguiscreenshot.png">

-2. **The user is supposed to enter the company name in the message box beside it.
-Then press the `Analyze` button to start the analysis of the stocks of the company, which will be carried out in the terminal.
-Since, the whole analysis takes a lot of space, therefore we couldn't fit it inside the gui.**
+2. **The user should enter the company name in the provided input field and then click the `Analyze` button to initiate the stock analysis for the specified company.
+The analysis will be performed in the terminal, as it involves a comprehensive and detailed process that requires more space than can be accommodated within the GUI interface.**
 <img src="gui/analysistakingplace.png>

-3. **The user is supposed to copy the analysis from the terminal, and paste it inside the message box under the Financial Metrics functionality.
-The user will be able to visualize the graphical representation of the company's stocks analysis, which will provide a better insight regarding the company's stocks.**
+3. **The user is expected to copy the analysis output from the terminal and paste it into the input field under the `Financial Metrics` section.
+This will allow the user to visualize a graphical representation of the company's stock analysis, providing deeper insights into the financial performance and key metrics of the company.**
 <img src="gui/pastingoftheanalyticdataofthecompany.png>

-4. **There are 4 options of graphical representation provided to the user, so that better understanding of the stocks of the company is easily available.**
+4. **The application offers four different graphical representation options, enabling users to gain a clearer and more comprehensive understanding of the company's stock performance.**
 <img src="gui/optionsofgraphs.png">
 <img src="gui/barchart.png">
 <img src="gui/piechart.png">